 Now put the sample on the microscope stage and adjust the focus [1].

-Talent placing slide on stage and focusing the microscope.
+Talent placing slide on stage and focusing the microscope

-Switch on the driver of the motor that performs the wedge translation [1-TXT].
-Then set the camera acquisition parameters, exposure time, and hardware binning to optimize the signal intensity [2].
+Switch on the driver of the motor that performs the wedge translation [1].
+Then set the camera acquisition parameters, exposure time, and hardware binning to optimize the signal intensity [2-TXT].
+To ease the visualisation and interpretation of the dataset, here we will first show the acquisition of the photoluminescence signal.
+The same sequence of steps will be repeated for the acquisition of the Raman map.

-Talent powering on the motor driver.
-TXT: Control the hardware components simultaneously
+SCREEN: Talent launching the acquisition software and connecting the motor driver.

 SCREEN: The acquisition parameters, exposure time, and hardware binning are being adjusted.
+TXT: Acquisition of photoluminescence.

-Now choose scan parameters, total scan length, and sampling step [1].
-Open the shutter to shine the laser on the sample [2-TXT].
+Now set scan parameters, total scan length, and sampling step [1-TXT].
+Note that in this demonstration the delays are expressed in motor positions, calculated from Equation 1, which relates the delay of the replicas with wedge translation. .

 SCREEN: The scan parameters including scan length and sampling step are being adjusted.

-Talent opening shutter to expose sample.
 TXT: Wait until the sample has reached a stationary condition

 Start the acquisition of a monochrome image for each wedge position representing the temporal delay between replicas from each point of the two dimensional sensor [1].
 Once the measurement is finished, switch off the laser before data analysis [2].

 SCREEN: Image acquisition is being initiated for each wedge position.